antzm/pi-calculation/README.md

 declared with `var` Firefox becomes 80% slower compared when the variables are declared with `let`.

-On Google Chrome though, `var` declarations make the code only slightly slower.
+On Google Chrome though, `var` declarations makes the code only slightly slower.

+The intensive code could be used to compare different computers and browsers.
+It could also be considered as a very simle benchmark test.